akka/akka/akka-docs/src/main/paradox/dispatchers.md

 ## Internal dispatcher

 To protect the internal Actors that is spawned by the various Akka modules, a separate internal dispatcher is used by default.
-The internal dispatcher can be customized with the setting `akka.actor.internal-dispatcher`.
+The internal dispatcher can be tuned in a fine grained way with the setting `akka.actor.internal-dispatcher`, it can also be replaced by another dispatcher by making `akka.actor.internal-dispatcher` an alias.

 <a id="dispatcher-lookup"></a>